AntonioMA/node_auth/README.md

 npm install
 ```

 #### Run local server:

-Note: The server and some of the providers (Twitter for example) needs to keep a session to manage
+Note: The server and some of the providers (Twitter and Hydra for example) needs to keep a session to manage
 redirects when authenticating.
 The session is very transient.
 It requires the environment variable
 SESSION_SECRET to be set to any (secret) value: